 - You must be a responsible and mature player who demonstrates level headed behaviour even in the most difficult of situations

 To apply for Guide, you must send in an application in the forum (Guide), making sure it follows the format and reaches the requirements stated both above and in the Guide application Format.
-This will then be reviewed by the Head Guide and Guide Assistant before being put forward to the other guides for review.
+This will then be reviewed by the Head Guide and a Manager (if they were promoted from Guide) before being put forward to the other guides for review.